 Harry dropped his eyes back to the recommended list of books.
 ‘We can get some of these books out of the Room of Requirement.
 It’ll be easy to learn them on our own up there and I can help you if you struggle with any of them.’

 ‘Thanks.’
 Nev’s eyes flicked up.
 ‘Incoming,’ he hissed, snatching the piece of paper off Harry’s lap.

 Pink heels clicked toward the back row.

 I’m not wasting my time writing any of this.
-Harry glanced around, then knocked his ink pot over his blank parchment and made an extravagant show of trying to save his work.
+Harry glanced ‘round, then knocked his ink pot over his blank parchment and made an extravagant show of trying to save his work.

-Umbridge paused at the edge of his desk.
-A thick, sweet stench rolled over him.
+Umbridge paused at the edge of his desk and a thick, cloying stench rolled over him.
 ‘What are you doing, Mr Potter?’

 Harry held up the dripping piece of parchment and watched the ink trickle down the page and drip into the puddle on the desk.
 ‘I spilt some ink, professor.’

 Umbridge tittered.
 ‘How clumsy of you.
 You’ll have to start again, won’t you?’

 ‘I know.’
 Harry smothered a grin.
 ‘Would you mind vanishing the ink for me, Professor Umbridge?
 I’d do it myself, but I don’t want to injure anyone by using magic in the classroom.’